Nona (2021 film): Plot

 Nona tunes in to her favorite television show, E.W.W.
 Smashdown Wrestling, a pastime she shared with her late husband.
 She suddenly hears a knock on the door and discovers her granddaughter Renee has been dropped off by her daughter.
 She tries to continue watching the show, but Renee gets in the way, making Nona frustrated.

 Nona tries to distract Renee with crayons, Legos and her dog, but Renee keeps finding ways to get in Nona's way of watching television.
 Eventually, Renee catches what Nona is watching and tries to emulate what she sees by jumping from the stairs.
-Nona rushes up to catch her and accidentally knocks over the television, damaging it.
+Nona rushes up to catch her and accidentally knocks over the television, damaging it and she says oh, **** (the only moment of dialogue in the film).
 Due to the lost connection Nona had to watching E.W.W.
 Smashdown Wrestling with her late husband, Nona breaks down in tears.
 Seeing how sad she is, Renee emulates a wrestler for her and they enter a fantasy sequence of the two of them wrestling against each other.
 Nona and Renee laugh together.

 In a post-credits scene, Nona is on the couch with a sleeping dog and Renee on top of her as the latter's favorite show Kitty Kitty Dance Party plays.
 Nona tries to reach for the remote, but it falls to the floor, frustrating her.